-Math work stations play a crucial role in my math instruction.
+Math work stations or math centers play a crucial role in my math instruction.
 They provide fun learning opportunities for students and give me time to work with guided math groups.
 You can learn more about the implementation and management of math work stations at this blog post.
-While I don’t begin math stations until the third week of the school year, I do try to plan a full set of work station activities for each of my math units.
+While I don’t begin math centers until the third week of the school year, I do try to plan a full set of activities for each of my math units.
 My first math unit is centered around place value and rounding, so all of my work station activities are based on place value and rounding.
 This blog post will give you an overview of each of my work station activities for my first math unit.

 Build a Number